linode/docs/docs/development/javascript/deploy-a-react-app-on-linode.md

 ### Configure Web Server

-1. Ensure your web server is configured to serve from the "work tree" file path we configured in the previous step.
+1. Ensure your web server is configured to serve from the "work tree" file path configured in the previous step.

     If you're using Apache, this will be the `DocumentRoot` in your virtual host file: